Gholamreza Hassani: Career

-In 2001, articles appeared in the English-language media about a Friday sermon he delivered that condemned the practice of owning and holding small dogs as unIslamic.
-The New York Times reported him as saying, "I would like to thank the honorable police and judges and all those who worked to arrest dog lovers and to confiscate short-legged dogs in this city," Several years later a crackdown on dogs and dog owners was launched in Tehran.
-He has also been quoted as saying that "Women who do not respect the hijab and their husbands deserve to die ...
-These women and their husbands and their fathers must die."

 In 2011 he was reportedly presented with the national "Medal of Bravery", "one of the most significant official medals awarded in Iran," by president Mahmoud Ahmadinejad.
 The medal was reportedly awarded for his record of resistance against the Shah's regime prior to the Islamic Revolution, against the Kurdish opposition in the first years of the Islamic Republic, and for his participation in the Iraq-Iran War.
 In February 2014 he was dismissed from his post as a representative of Ali Khamenei.

+Personal life and death

-As of January 2014, Hassani had two living wives.
+At the time of his death, Hassani had two living wives.
 He has seven sons and four daughters.

+Hassani's children have become known figures in various fields with contrasting political leanings, most recently his granddaughter Ana Diamond has been recognized for her human rights activism in the United Kingdom following her false trial, imprisonment, and acquittal in Iran.

 Hassani died on 21 May 2018 at the age of 90.

-Hassani's children have become known figures in various fields with contrasting political leanings, most recently his granddaughter Ana Diamond has been recognized for her human rights activism in the United Kingdom following her false trial, imprisonment, and acquittal in Iran.